 Intro to Cusco and the Incas

-Day One: International Travel from Home Country to Calca, Peru
+Day One: International Travel from USA to Cusco, Peru

-AM – Today we visit the impressive citadel on a mountain and wonder of the world, Machu Picchu.
-This comes with a guided tour and free time to explore the ruins, as well as an optional extra trip to one of two overlooks: Machu Picchu Mountain and HuaynuPicchu
+AM – Visit the impressive citadel on a mountain and wonder of the world, Machu Picchu.
+This comes with a guided tour and free time to explore the ruins.

 A Closer Look at the Incas Today

-Now that you’ve seen the rich Incan heritage of the region, we invite you into the communities where we work and live for a taste of how these communities live today.
-Stay with a local family, roll your sleeves up at the farm, see some community greenhouses in action, and learn how local women make, dye and weave beautiful traditional textiles.
+Now that you’ve seen the rich Incan heritage of the region, we invite you into the communities where we work for a taste of how these communities live today.
+Eat with a local family, roll your sleeves up at the farm and see some community greenhouses in action.

 PM – If you’re feeling the Latin bug, in the evening try your hand at Salsa Lessons from founder and CEO Aaron Ebner

-AM – In the morning we’ll wrap up our work and conversations with the Ninas, and share lunch with them.
+AM – Wrap up our work and conversations with the Ninas, and learn about the process and tradition behind chicha, a fermented corn drink.

-PM – In the afternoon we will travel to Lares, the capital of the district where many of our projects are based.
-Along the way we’ll wind through breathtaking mountain passes over 14,000 feet high, and communities nestled just beneath them, like Maucau and Pampacorral where we have partnered on school and family greenhouses, and home to the famed “Potato King” of Peru.
+PM – Travel to Lares, the capital of the district where many of our projects are based.
+Along the way we’ll wind through breathtaking mountain passes over 14,000 feet high, and communities nestled just beneath them, like Maucau and Pampacorral, where we have partnered on school and family greenhouses.
 In the evening we can warm up and dip our toes in the natural hot springs just out of town.

-PM – In the afternoon you have the option to take a 3-4 hour downhill hike back to Lares, or take the car and walk around town, relax in the plaza, or take one last dip in the hot springs before we all return to your host families in the Sacred Valley.
+PM – Either take a 3-4 hour downhill hike back to Lares, or return by car and walk around town, relax in the plaza, or take one last dip in the hot springs before we all return to Calca.

 Decompress in the Sacred Valley